PhD Course Requirements

 • PHSX 931 Electrodynamics II (usually offered every two years)

 3. Two additional PHSX/ASTR lecture courses (Numbered 700 or above).
 The two courses must be from two different groups, as listed on the department web page (see below).
-They may not be used to simultaneously satisfy other degree requirements in force.
-(For example, if PHSX 911 is being used to satisfy the PHSX 811 core requirement, it may not also be used for this requirement.)
+They may not be used to simultaneously satisfy other degree requirements.
 Please note that courses cannot be substituted for this elective requirement.

 4. Colloquium attendance is required according to the description in "Colloquium and Graduate Seminar" below.